agera-edc/RegistrationService/docs/developer/decision-records/2022-06-13-registration-service/README.md

 ## Identity

-the Registration Service will have its own `did:web` document deployed, that points to the enrollment API endpoint.
+The Registration Service will have its own `did:web` document deployed, that points to the enrollment API endpoint.

 Please note that in the future versions the `did:web` document points to the Self-Description Document url that allows to retreive the enrollment API endpoint.
 MVD version is using a simplification omitting the Self-Description Document in the process.